schulbe/vanCTRL/README.md

 The Project contains 3 main parts:
 * *android* contains the gradle project for the Android App written in Kotlin
 * *hardware* contains explanations and pictures for the single building blocks of hardware
-* *raspi* contains the Code used for the control station.
+* *raspi* contains the code used for the control station.

 ## APP UI
 At the moment, the app is in german language but by adjusting *vancontrol/android/app/src/main/res/values/strings.xml* translation is simple.